wenkaiingermany/NCE_03/Lesson_57.md

 stumble into ... to become involved in sth. by chance 偶然卷入，参与或陷入...
 I stumbled into acting when I left college.
 I felt as if I had stumbled into a nightmare country, as you sometimes do in dreams.

+### I stopped to let the car cool off and to study the map.

+cool off v. to return to a normal temperature after being hot

+Cool off with an iced drink.
+By late autumn Mediterranean islands have cooled off, and can have rainy days.

+study v. examine (sth) very carefully

+study the map / menu ...
+Scientists are studying the photographs of Mars for signs of life.

+### I had expected to be near my objective by now, but everything still seemed alien to me.

+expect (sb.) to do: 以为; 料想
+He didn't expect to see me.
+We expected him to arrive yesterday.

+objective n. 目标，目的 = goal
+Everest is the climber's next objective.
+Let justice be our objective.

+by now
+After crossing the equator, the captain called in at a port to have a new rudder fitted, but by now the Thermopylae was over five hundred miles ahead.

+be alien to ...
+The idea is alien to our religion.
+Luxury is alien to her nature.

+### I was only five when my father taken me abroad, and that was eighteen years ago.

+### When my mother had died after a tragic accident, he did not quickly recover from the shock and loneliness.

+recover from ...
+You will not have to spend the next few days recovering from a long and arduous journey.

+recover sth.
+1. 恢复 ... = restore sth. / regain sth.

+recover/restore/regain + one's health/sight/consciousness/balance/composure

+2. 重新获得，找回，赚回，补偿
+But the claim made by a local authority to recover the cost of salvaging a sunken pie dish must surely be unique.

+### Everything around him was full of her presence, continually reopening the wound.

+presence
+n.
+1. 出席，在场，存在
+We enjoy staring at them entranced as they go about their business, unaware (we hope) our presence.
+At present, there is no telescope in existence that is capable of detecting the presence of life.

+in the presence of sb.
+in sb.'s presence
+Harry is very thrifty, but in the presence of his friends he never shows this side of his life.
+I asked you not to smoke in my presence.

+n. a person or spirit that you cannot see but that you feel is with you in a place
+His daughter's presence seemed to fill her empty bedroom.

+continually vs. continously

+Everything around me is full of his / her presence, continually reopening the wound.

+### So he decided to emigrate.
+In the new country he became absorbed in making a new life for the two of us, so that he gradually ceased to grieve.

+make a new life for sb.
+I was determined to make a new life for myself in Australia.
+After the divorce she moved to Buckingham to make a new life for herself.

+turn over a new leaf 弃恶从善，洗心革面
+The thief was determined to turn over a new leaf once he was released from prison.

+cease to do 不再...
+There are rare instances when justice almost ceases to be an abstract concept.

+grieve v. to feel extremely sad, especially because someone you love had died 悲伤
+grieve (over/for)...
+They are still grieving over / for their dead child.
+She grieved the death of her husband.

+grievance n. 委屈，不平，不满，牢骚
+A parliamentary committee representing all political parties appoints a person who is suitably qualified to investigate private grievances against the State.

+### He did not marry again and I was brought up without a woman's care; but I lacked for nothing, for he was both father and mother to me.

+bring up sb.

+lack sth.
+lack for sth. (fml.) = need sth.
+lack for nothing

+语义相对的名词并列，长省略冠词
+Father and son went to New York by a morning train.
+We are brother and sister.
+Husband and wife are talking about the boy's future.
+Please pass me pencil and paper.

+### He always meant to go back one day, but not to stay.

+mean to do sth. 打算做某事
+Whoops!
+I didn|t mean to step on your toe.
+I mean to leave that meeting with a new contract.

+### His roots and mine had become too firmly embedded in the new land.

+### But he wanted to see the old folk again and to visit my mother's grave.

+folk (BrE) / folks(AmE) n. people
+ordinary working-class folk
+I'd like a job working with old folk or kids.
+Yound folk these days don't know the meaning of work.

+### He became mortally ill a few months before we had planned to go and, when he knew that he was dying, he made me promise to go on my own.

+mortally = fatally adv. 致命地
+mortally / fatally ill / injured / wounded

+a mortal / fatal illness / injury / wound

+Though Verrazano is by no means considered to be a great explorer, his name will probably remain immortal, for on November 21st, 1964, the greatest bridge in the world was named after him.

+all alone / on one's own / by oneself
+She was sitting alone on a park bence.
+I don't like walking home on my own at night.
+Do you share the apartment of do you live by yourself?

+Wendy was frightened, all alone in that big old house.